StringManolo/1337/directory-finder/README.md

 > Not implemented yet.

 ##### --code
-Patter to return files. !404 for print all urls that dosn't return a 404 status code
+Pattern to return files. !404 for print all urls that dosn't return a 404 status code

 Another example:
 ```